-Ruby enjoys painting, playing the piano, studying world religions.
+Ruby enjoyed painting, playing the piano, studying world religions.

-Miscellaneous:The couple has been affiliated with the NAACP, the Congress of Racial Equality (CORE), the Student Nonviolent Coordinating Committee (SNCC), the Southern Christian Leadership Conference (SCLC).
+Miscellaneous:The couple was affiliated with the NAACP, the Congress of Racial Equality (CORE), the Student Nonviolent Coordinating Committee (SNCC), the Southern Christian Leadership Conference (SCLC).

 Davis and Dee also made recordings for the blind, raised money to fight drug addiction and to help with the legal defense of arrested civil rights workers.

-Ruby is a 30 years plus survivor of breast cancer.
+Ruby was a 30 years plus survivor of breast cancer.

 They had a gala benefit on their golden wedding anniversary and raised funds for 12 community theaters.